400k+

 Then dig into architecture.
 How do they structure a multi-screen app with shared state?
 Ask them to walk through a feature from API call to UI update, including error states.
 Do they reach for code generation with Freezed, or hand-roll their models?
 How do they handle platform-specific behavior through method channels?

-Senior candidates should speak fluently about Dart isolates for heavy computation, custom RenderObjects, and performance profiling with DevTools.
+Senior Flutter engineers should speak fluently about Dart isolates for heavy computation, custom RenderObjects, and performance profiling with DevTools.
 Ask how they'd debug jank in a complex animation.
 Probe deployment: flavors for staging versus production, and managing platform channel compatibility across iOS and Android updates.

 Flutter compiles to native ARM code from a single Dart codebase, covering iOS, Android, web, and desktop from one project.
 Its rendering engine bypasses platform UI widgets entirely, drawing every pixel with Skia (and now Impeller), which means pixel-perfect consistency across platforms.
-Hot reload keeps iteration times under a second, and Dart's sound null safety catches entire categories of bugs at compile time rather than in production.
+Hot reload keeps iteration times under a second, and Dart's sound null safety catches entire categories of bugs at compile time, before they reach production.

 Flutter excels in apps where brand-consistent UI matters across platforms: fintech, e-commerce, travel, and media apps.
 It's a strong fit when you need to ship to mobile, web, and desktop simultaneously without maintaining three separate codebases.
 Apps with complex custom animations and transitions benefit particularly from Flutter's GPU-accelerated rendering pipeline.